The 2006-2007 Active Phase of Anomalous X-ray Pulsar 4U 0142+61: Radiative and Timing Changes, Bursts, and Burst Spectral Features: Abstract

 \section{Abstract}

 After at least 6 years of quiescence, Anomalous X-ray Pulsar (AXP) 4U~0142+61 entered an active phase in 2006 March that lasted several months and included six X-ray bursts as well as many changes in the persistent X-ray emission.
 The bursts, the first seen from this AXP in $>$11 years of \textit{Rossi X-ray Timing Explorer} monitoring, all occurred in the interval between 2006 April~6 and 2007 February~7.
-The burst durations ranged from 8$-$3$\times$10$^{3}$~s.
-The first five burst spectra are well modeled by blackbodies, with temperatures $kT\sim2-6$~keV.
-However, the sixth burst had a complicated spectrum that is well characterized by a blackbody plus three emission features whose amplitude varied throughout the burst.
+The burst durations ranged from 0.4$-$1.8$\times$10$^{3}$~s.
+The first five burst spectra are well modeled by blackbodies, with temperatures $kT\sim2-9$~keV.
+However, the sixth burst had a complicated spectrum that is well characterized by a blackbody plus two emission features whose amplitude varied throughout the burst.
 The most prominent feature was at 14.0~keV.
 Upon entry into the active phase the pulsar showed a significant change in pulse morphology and a likely timing glitch.
 The glitch had a total frequency jump of (1.9$\pm$0.4$)\times$10$^{-7}$~Hz, which recovered with a decay time of 17$\pm$2~days by more than the initial jump, implying a net spin-down of the pulsar.
-We discuss these events in the context of the magnetar model.
+Within the framework of the magnetar model, the net spin-down of the star could be explained by regions of the superfluid that rotate slower than the rest.
+The bursts, flux enhancements, and pulse morphology changes can be explained as arising from crustal deformations due to stresses imposed by the highly twisted internal magnetic field.
+However, unlike other AXP outbursts, we cannot account for a major twist being implanted in the magnetosphere.

 \keywords{--- stars: neutron --- X-rays: stars --- X-rays: bursts --- pulsars: individual (\objectname{4U~0142+61})}